 Over There: Missouri and the Great War will develop a single digital collection consisting of documents, photographs, artifacts and other media in preparation for the centennial remembrance beginning in 2014.
 The project will be completed in multiple phases.
-Currently, project partners are developing the project outline, seeking additional partnerships, and project staff are reviewing historical collections.
+Currently, project partners are developing the project website, seeking additional partnerships, and project staff are reviewing and digitizing historical collections.
 This project will be a combination of material from organizations across the state and from private individuals.

 If you have photos, documents, or artifacts let us know!
 Project staff are not looking to take your personal collection, they simply want to scan them and place the digital images online.
 If you want to donate your WWI collections, project staff can help you find a good home for them.